rickoneeleven/white_noise_chrome_extension_auto_detect_headphones/AGENTS_templates/reed_me.md

 - `npm test -- path/to/file` - run single file
 - `npm run lint` - lint check
 - `npm run build` - production build

+## Dev Commands
+- You have passwordless sudo and authorisation to use it for service restart, or any other functions that require sudo

 ## Config
 Required env vars - see `.env.example` for full list: